rweddell/TutoringMaterials/Databases/DatabaseBasics.md

 ## Transactions
 A transaction is an interaction with data
->Reading
+> - Reading
->Writing
+> - Writing
->Deleting
+> - Deleting

-Consider this scenario:
+> Consider this scenario:
->Users A and B both work at a manufacturing firm
+- Users A and B both work at a manufacturing firm
->In their database is a table holding the total number of items sold
+- In their database is a table holding the total number of items sold
->A needs to write a report that shows this number to present to management in a planning meeting
+- A needs to write a report that shows this number to present to management in a planning meeting
->B needs to enter some last-minute entries
+- B needs to enter some last-minute entries
->What happens if they both access the information at the same time
+- What happens if they both access the information at the same time

 ## Queries
-> Statements made in SQL are called 'queries'
+Statements made in SQL are called 'queries'
-> The most typical query will begin with a 'select' clause
+The most typical query will begin with a 'select' clause
->- This is when a user is looking for information
+> - This is when a user is looking for information
->- They are 'selecting' information from storage for review
+> - They are 'selecting' information from storage for review